Seed Oils vs. Tallow: Which Fat Fuels a Healthy Metabolism?

 When oils are repeatedly reused for frying, their trans fat content can increase significantly.
 This happens as the oil is exposed to repeated cycles of high heat, cooling, and oxygen, triggering chemical reactions that form trans fats, free radicals, and toxic aldehydes—all harmful to human health.

-As discussed above and in several other articles, a diet high in unsaturated fats—even if they aren’t already oxidized—can down regulate your metabolic rate.
+As discussed above and in several other articles (like this one), a diet high in unsaturated fats (even if they aren’t already oxidized) can down regulate your metabolic rate.
 These fats interact with mitochondrial function and hormone signaling in ways that contribute to a sluggish, energy-conserving metabolic state.

 Beyond that, lipid oxidation can begin even at room temperature, especially in the presence of light, oxygen, or trace metals.
 While the process is slower than with high heat, secondary oxidation products like 4-HNE still form over time, particularly when oils are exposed to air or heat during storage or cooking.